 According to a Jerusalem Summit press release describing a speech Brownback made to Israel's Knesset in 2004, the senator "called for the immediate move of the American embassy to Jerusalem, supported Israel's right of self-defense in the face of Palestinian terror and warned of dangers posed in the region by U.S. military aid to Egypt.
 Senator Brownback also spoke at length about America's and Israel's shared democratic values and the rise of democracy around the world.
 'There are only 46 non-democratic countries remaining in the world today, and we are on the path to making that zero,' the Republican leader stated."

 Along with other hawkish Republicans like Sen. Jon Kyl (R-AZ), former Rep. Christopher Cox (R-CA), and former Sen. Rick Santorum, Brownback consistently targeted Iran in proposed legislation.
-In May 2006, for instance, Brownback introduced the Iran Human Rights Act, which he said would provide Iranians "with the tools and education to effect regime change from within."
+In May 2006, for instance, Brownback introduced the Iran Human Rights Act, which he claimed would provide Iranians "with the tools and education to effect regime change from within."

 His get-tough posture on Iran, as well as his Israel-centric vision of Mideast peace, won him friends among neoconservatives and other hawkish political factions.
 Lauding a July 2003 Brownback Senate amendment supporting democracy in Iran, former American Enterprise Institute (AEI) scholar Joshua Muravchik, speaking on behalf of the Coalition for Democracy in Iran, said: "This amendment is an important milestone in the relationship between the U.S. Congress and the people of Iran.
 It sends a message to the Iranian people that the American people are aware of their struggle to free themselves, and that we want to do what we can to help.
 The days of waiting for the Iranian regime to reform itself are over."
 At an AEI forum on Iran in 2006, the institute's Danielle Pletka introduced Brownback as "an activist" and "a true believer."